inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section4.md

 task.print_summary()
 ```

-### Explaining the parallel commands

-Like we said before, we automatically detect parallel commands and configure them
-to run on your MPI Cluster.
-We look for the flag `-parallel` in the command
-list, and if it is present, we automatically do the necessary configuration.
+### How Parallel Commands Are Handled
+As mentioned previously, the Inductiva API automatically detects parallel commands by checking for the `-parallel` flag in your command list.
+When present, it configures the command to run across the entire MPI cluster without requiring any manual setup.

-Just like the previous simulation, when the simulation is complete, we terminate
-the machine, download the results and print a summary of the simulation as
+Just like in the single-machine simulation, once the run is complete, the machines are automatically shut down, the results are downloaded, and a detailed summary is printed, as shown below.
-shown.

 ```
 ```

-As you can see in the “In Progress” line, the part of the timeline that
+As shown in the “In Progress” line, all the commands (including those executed in parallel) are listed.
+You can also notice
-represents the actual execution of the simulation, we have all our commands that
-ran during the simulation, including the parallel commands.
-You can also see
-that those commands ran on 224 vCPUs, which is the total number of vCPUs available
+that these commands ran on 224 vCPUs, representing the full capacity of our MPI cluster.
-on our MPI Cluster.

-With this configuration, we managed to reduce the computaion time to X time, meaning
-a reduction of X times compared to the previous single machine simulation.
+With this setup, the computation time was reduced to ---, achieving a --- -fold speedup compared to the previous single-machine simulation.

-Keep reading for a more in depth dive into performance and different configurations
-of your simulation and MPI Cluster.
+Keep reading for a deeper dive into performance analysis and various configuration options for your simulation and MPI cluster.